 Finance

 Anomaly detection is a significant part of ML in finance, helping to provide exceptional fraud detection, compliance, and risk management.
-ML algorithms for anomaly detection easily flag suspicious transactions, abnormal trading behavior, or data breaches in milliseconds, which is far superior to manual reviews.
+ML algorithms for anomaly detection such as the support vector machine (SVM), are widely used to flag suspicious transactions.
+Financial data sets are analyzed to detect anomalies based on normal data points.
+Models assign an anomaly score to flag unusual transactions early, preventing potential financial and regulatory issues.
+In particular, one-class SVM methods utilize support vectors to define the boundary between normal and anomalous transactions, making them effective for identifying unusual patterns in high-dimensional financial data.
 Additionally, the ML in fintech development services offers a big help in detecting internal and system errors that could lead to regulatory violations.

 Healthcare